Careers With Land Trust Of Napa County

 1. Commitment to learning the fundamentals of land conservation.
 Working knowledge of land protection concepts and legal, financial and real estate activities involved in land protection a plus.

 2. Experience working for or with non-profit organizations OR experience working with federal, state and local governmental agencies or private organizations involved in land conservation a plus.

 3. Understanding of the habitats and species in northern California and/or Napa County.

 Salary commensurate with experience.
 Full medical and dental benefits for employee; 401(k) retirement account with employer match after first year; eleven paid holidays and fifteen days of accrued vacation per year.

-Send letter and resume to: firstname.lastname@example.org.
+Send letter, resume, and (no more than) one-page writing sample to: lena[AT]napalandtrust.org.
 No phone calls please.
-Please reference Land2018 in your Subject line.
-First responses to applicants will begin August 15, 2018.
+Please reference Land2020 in your Subject line.
+First responses to applicants will begin March 16, 2020.